An all-in-one pre-tattoo preparation guide

 Prioritise a restful night’s sleep

-a man sleeping in the bed
+A man sleeping in bed

 Maintain proper hydration